simonchenthu/nn_reduced_Schwarz/README.md

 ## Organization

+Most codes are written in Matlab (version R2021a), and the codes to train neural networks are written in Python 3 and Pytorch.

 - `src`: contains the local PDE solvers, the reduced order Schwarz solvers and all the sub routines
 - `examples`: contains one example of semilinear elliptic equations and one example of p-Poisson equations